Before You Apply

 International Students: You might have a few extra things you need to provide.
 Read through the International Requirements page to make sure you have everything you need.

 International Students: Test of English as a Foreign Language (TOEFL) scores must be submitted to UIC directly from ETS.
 Paper score reports will not be accepted.

 See what funding options are available to you.
 The Graduate College has some great information on financial resources and funding opportunities.

 Graduate assistantships are the primary means of support for graduate students seeking financial assistance.
 We offer assistantships in both teaching and research (or a combination of both).
-You may teach in the lab sections of anatomy and physiology, exercise physiology, motor control and learning, or in the two undergraduate fitness assessment courses.
 Research assistantships will generally be in the lab of your advisor or a faculty member pursuing research related to your own.